-Payments Due by Period Less than Other Commercial Commitments Total Total Total 1 year 1-3 year 'S 4-5 yea rs After 5 yea irs Standby letters of credit \$ 86,130 \$ 86,130 \$ \$ - \$
+Payments Due by Period ] Other Commercial Commitments Total 1 year 1-3 years ears 4-5 years After 5 years Standby letters of credit \$ 86,130 \$ 86,130 \$ \$ \$

 We obtained substantially all of the standby letters of credit described in the above table as security for financial assurances which we have been required to provide to regulatory bodies for our hazardous waste facilities and which would be called only in the event that we fail to satisfy closure, post-closure and other obligations under the permits issued by those regulatory bodies for such licensed facilities.
 See Note 9, "Financing Arrangements," to our financial statements included in Item 8 of this report for further discussion of our financing arrangements.